kevingscott/RepData_PeerAssessment1/PA1_template.md

 So we can see from this that the mean number of steps is 10766 and the median is 10765

 ## What is the average daily activity pattern?
-The average number of steps for each interveral across all days is:
+The average number of steps for each interval across all days is:

 ```r